 Student Conduct Procedure

-As a Cardiff University you are expect to behave as a representative of Cardiff University at all times.
-This is particularly important when you are engaging in activities directly linked to the University or Students’ Union, such as field work or sports or society events.
+As a Cardiff University student, you are expected to behave as a representative of Cardiff University at all times.
+This is particularly important when you are engaging in activities directly linked to the University or Students’ Union, such as fieldwork or sports or society events.

 It is important to be aware of what the University expects of you in terms of conduct because, if your behaviour is deemed to breach requirements, you could be investigated under the Student Conduct Procedure.